Do Home Renovations Impact Home Replacement Costs for Insurance?

 How Do Home Renovations Impact Home Replacement Cost Insurance?

 Renovations impact your replacement cost if you are adding or subtracting value to your home.
-For example, adding an addition to your home will increase its square footage; it will naturally cost more to replace a larger home; thus, an addition would increase your replacement cost for insurance.
+For example, adding an addition to your home increases its square footage.
+As a result, it will cost more to replace a larger home.
+Therefore, an addition would increase your replacement cost for insurance.
 Changing square footage from non-liveable to liveable space will also increase home replacement cost.
 If you’re planning to turn your currently unfinished attic space into the master-suite of your dreams, it will increase your home’s replacement cost.
-Logically, replacing an open attic with exposed ductwork, no floor, no drywall and minimal insulation would cost a lot less than it would to replace a fully finished space with proper insulation, drywall, flooring, ventilation and plumbing.
+This is because replacing an open attic with exposed ductwork, no floor, no drywall and minimal insulation would cost a lot less than it would to replace a fully finished space with proper insulation, drywall, flooring, ventilation and plumbing.

 Creating a new space will increase the replacement cost of your home.
 However, in some circumstances, home renovations can decrease replacement cost.
-If you decide you have one too many bathrooms and not enough closet space, removing the unused guest bathroom and turning it into a gorgeous walk-in closet could decrease replacement cost.
-Rebuilding a closet will cost a lot less than replacing a bathroom.
+If you decide you have one too many bathrooms and not enough closet space, removing the unused guest bathroom and turning it into a gorgeous walk-in closet could decrease your home’s replacement cost.
+Rebuilding a closet is likely to cost a lot less than replacing a bathroom.

 Things to Consider When Undertaking Home Renovations and How It Will Impact Replacement Cost

 The big thing to ask yourself when undertaking a renovation is “will these changes cost more to replace than what we currently have?”
-The biggest impact to your home replacement cost is additional square footage such as additions or changing non-liveable space into liveable space.
+Some things to consider include:

 Upgrading Features

-Other renovations that have a tremendous impact on home replacement cost is upgrades or additional features – adding wainscoting or crown-molding to a room that previously didn’t have it will cost more to replace, and thereby will increase your replacement cost.
-Adding built-in elements, a wired-in surround-sound system, a wired-in security system, or even a bidet will all cost more to replace in the event of a loss.
+Apart from renovations that impact square footage, other types of renovations that may have an impact on your home’s replacement cost are upgrades or additional features.
+For example, adding wainscoting or crown-molding to a room that previously didn’t have it will cost more to replace, and thereby will increase your replacement cost.
+Moreover, adding built-in elements such as a wired-in surround-sound system, a wired-in security system, or even a bidet will all cost more to replace in the event of a loss.

 Upgrading Finishes

 Upgrading finishes can also increase the replacement cost of your home.
-Upgrading Formica countertops to granite, quartz, or marble; swapping vinyl or laminate flooring for ceramic or hardwood; or changing a particle-board vanity to a hardwood vanity would all cost more to replace.
-If any change you make would cost more to replace than what you originally had its safe to assume it will impact your home’s replacement cost.
+For example, upgrading Formica countertops to granite, quartz, or marble; swapping vinyl or laminate flooring for ceramic or hardwood; or changing a particle-board vanity to a hardwood vanity would all cost more to replace.
+If any change you make would cost more to replace than what you originally had, it’s safe to assume it will impact your home’s replacement cost.

 When Should You Notify Your Insurance Company of Home Renovations That Could Impact Replacement Cost?